 Although her career is still on the rise, Dr. You is especially proud to have been the first among Korean media professionals to report the Global Business News at the New York Stock Exchange.
 She feels proud of contributing to the Korean media to extend its opportunities and considers this one of the highlights of her career.
 Another is Dr. You’s contribution to raising awareness of many host cities and countries through many international events.
 Dr. You uniquely served for a series of global, mega sporting events, held in all provinces of the Republic of Korea.

 In pursuit of her ideal career, Dr. You earned a Bachelor of Arts in French language and literature, with a minor in English language and literature, at Ehwa Women’s University, and a Master of Public Administration in mass communications from Yonsei University in Seoul, Republic of Korea, in 1994.
 Following this accomplishment, she received a Master of Science in integrated marketing communications, with a focus on direct and interactive marketing, as well as a certificate in meetings, conference and event management, at New York University in 2003.
-She also completed a PhD, all but dissertation, in communications at Kwangwoon University.
+She also completed a PhD in communications at Kwangwoon University.
 Dr. You retains her professional alignment with the Korean Media Association and the Korean Announcers Association in order to remain aware of developments in the field.

 Due to her outstanding work, she was honored with the Best Announcer Award through the Korean Announcers Association in 1999.
 She also received a Korea Presidential Citation in 2017 and an Achievement Award from the City of Munkyung, Republic of Korea, in 2016, and was selected as a Korea New Intellectual in 2015.
 Accounting for her success, she attributes her innate passion for her profession, as well as her lack of hesitation in taking on new challenges because she feels a call to each work/mission.
 In another way of pursuing those commitments, Dr. You is willing to consult so that she may share her experiences and mentor others.
 She would like to continue to contribute to the world and to lead a better understanding of harmony through communications, whether that is within global events or in media.